folkzb/magalu/script-qa/cli-doc/network/security_groups/delete/help.md

 ## Product catalog:
 - Flags:
 - -h, --help                       help for delete
-- --security-group-id anyValue   Security Group ID: Id of the security group to delete
+- --security-group-id string   Security Group ID: Id of the security group to delete (required)
-- Use --security-group-id=help for more details (required)
 - -v, --version                    version for delete

 ## Other commands:
 - Global Flags: